CB Peñas Huesca

-Club Baloncesto Peñas Huesca is a Spanish professional basketball team based in Huesca, Aragón.
+Club Baloncesto Peñas Huesca is a Spanish professional basketball team based in Huesca, Aragón, Spain.
+The team is also known as CB Peñas Huesca and Lobe Huesca La Magia.
 The team currently plays in league LEB Plata.

 History

 The team played in Liga ACB, where they stayed from 1983 to 1996.
-After winning the relegation play-off, the sold their spot in the league to Baloncesto Fuenlabrada and they joined the new second tier league, Liga LEB.
+After winning the relegation play-off, the sold their spot in the league to Baloncesto Fuenlabrada and they joined the new second-tier league, Liga LEB.
 One year later, the club left the league and started to play from the lowest divisions.

 14 years later, CB Peñas came back to LEB Oro league (second tier) after winning a Liga EBA (champions of the Final Eight played in Palencia), a Copa LEB Plata against CD Huelva Baloncesto (89–67) and being runner-up of the league in the 2009–10 season, beating in the last playoffs series CB Tíjola.

 In 2016, Peñas reached the finals of the promotion playoffs, but lost 0–3 in the series to Club Melilla Baloncesto.